 Analytics table

-The main table shows detailed performance data for each AI Short:
+The main table shows detailed performance data for each AI Tool:

 Table columns

-- Short Name – AI Short title (clickable link to public page)
+Short Name – AI Tool title (clickable link to public page)

-- Runs – Total number of times the AI Short was purchased/run
+Runs – Total number of times the AI Tool was purchased/run

 Sorting and analysis

-- Revenue ranking – Identify your highest-earning AI Shorts
+Revenue ranking – Identify your highest-earning AI Tools

-- Usage frequency – See which AI Shorts get run most often
+Usage frequency – See which AI Tools get run most often

-- Recent activity – Find AI Shorts with recent purchases
+Recent activity – Find AI Tools with recent purchases

 Performance insights